kevinhwang91/nvim-bqf/README.md

 #### Why use an additional context?

+**Neovim nightly version has supported position range, use the builtin range if highlight context doesn't exist.**

 nvim-bqf will use the context to implement missing features of quickfix.
 If you are familiar with quickfix, you know quickfix only contains `lnum` and `col` to locate a position in an item, but lacks of range.
 To get better highlighting experience, nvim-bqf processeds the vim regrex pattern